This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 The cost of a normal vaginal delivery alone is enough to nearly bankrupt a family.
-That is, if they don’t have their health care insurance needs met.
+That is, if you don’t have your health care insurance needs met.

 View the survey: U.S. Health Insurance Costs Rise Nearly Twice As Fast As Pay

-It is estimated that the monthly expense for diapers ranges between $45-$65 for cloth diapers and $60-$85 for disposable diapers.
+It’s estimated that the monthly expense for diapers ranges between $45 to $65 for cloth diapers and $60 to $85 for disposable diapers.

-The cost of feeding your baby will vary greatly, depending which route you go.
-Breast milk, of course, is the cheapest, but not necessarily free according to KidSource.com — which calculates the cost of 200 extra calories a day and breast pump rental.
+The cost of feeding your baby will vary greatly, depending on which route you go.
+Breast milk, of course, is the cheapest, but not necessarily free according to Parents Magazine — which calculates the cost of breast pump rental.
 Formula will run you about $2,000, on average.

 In addition to formula or breast milk, most people start feeding their child baby food at 6 months of age.
-Most continue on baby foods for about 12 to 18 months, until they wean the baby onto table food.
+Most continue on baby foods for about 12 to 18 months — until the baby is weaned onto table food.
 The cost of commercial baby food averages about 60 cents per jar.
-A baby tends to polish off an average of 4 jars a day — over the year and a half that they eat it.
+A baby tends to eat an average of 4 jars of baby food a day — over the year and a half that they eat it.
 This can cost you about $1,300 over the 18 months that babies tend to eat commercial baby food.
 Of course, you could make your own baby food and save a bit of money.

-People tend to purchase baby clothes as their budget allows, and most parents also take advantage of clothing gifts that others have given.
-At minimum however, you will need to purchase these items every month as your child grows (or as items wear out):
+People tend to buy baby clothes as their budget allows, and most parents also take advantage of clothing gifts that others have given.
+At minimum however, you will need to purchase these clothing items every month as your child grows (or as items wear out):

-a pack of Onesies (undershirts with snaps) $10 for a 5-pack
+- Onesies (undershirts with snaps) $10 for a pack of 5

 This assumes that bibs, blankets, and other clothing items are received as gifts.
 (Target was used as the source for the above prices.)

 And then there’s child care!
 Child care generally costs 20% of the family’s income.
-Some parents may be lucky enough to have a family member care for the child, but this is rare these days.
-If mom opts to stay home, then you are trading a second income in exchange for childcare costs and peace of mind.
+Some parents may be lucky enough to have a family member care for their child, but it’s rare these days.
+If mom opts to stay home, then you’re trading a second income in exchange for childcare costs and peace of mind.

-The Cost Of Raising A Child From Birth To Age 2
+The Total Cost Of Raising A Baby From Birth To Age 2

-Breast milk or formula for first year: Breastfeeding up to $450, or around $2,000 for mid-priced formulas
+- Breast milk or formula for first year: Breastfeeding up to $450, or $2,000 for mid-priced formulas

 Yes, in the end, babies are perfectly manageable cost wise.
 A baby costs no more than a car payment in the first 2 years.